shimspedy/sengov/content/states/new-york/brian-manktelow/_index.md

 seo_title: "contact Representative Brian Manktelow"
 subheader:
      greeting: Contact Representative Brian Manktelow
-     description: Brian Manktelow is an American politician and farmer from the state of New York.
-A Republican, Manktelow has represented the 130th district of the New York State Assembly, based in Wayne County along Lake Ontario, since 2019.
+     description: Brian Manktelow was elected to the New York State Assembly on November 6, 2018.
+The district includes all of Wayne County and the Town of Webster in Monroe County.
 description: Contact Representative Brian Manktelow of New York.
 Contact information for Brian Manktelow includes email address, phone number, and mailing address.
 image: brian-manktelow.jpeg
 video: